 And now that we’ve said it out loud and admitted to ourselves that it’s true we can start to look for the reasons for its being true and for a solution to that problem.

 It seems to me to be a rather simple matter.
-There are those that claim that it’s the economy, that jobs have been taken from the black community and this is true, but while it’s true that corporate taxes, and business regulation have been increased along with the minimum wage without a single thought given to what the effects would be in black communities, it's also true that poor people aren’t necessarily criminals.
-Crime is born out of a lack of respect.
+There are those that claim that it’s the economy, that jobs have been taken from the black community and this is true, but while it’s true that corporate taxes, and business regulation have been increased along with the minimum wage without a single thought given to what the effects would be in black communities, poor people aren’t necessarily criminals.
+Crime is not born of poverty, crime is born out of a lack of respect.
 Criminals have no respect for the physical property of others, for their rights as individuals, or for any authority outside themselves.
 Rahm Emmanuel, the Mayor of Chicago, has recognized this.
 He says that “The deck has been stacked against the kids,” and is putting forward a multimillion dollar program that will include “mentoring” for young people.
 Mentoring.
 Giving young people responsible adults to look up to, to emulate and to take advice from.
 Mayor Emanuel has touched on the problem here, but blew right past it on his way to a government solution that costs millions of dollars and is doomed to failure.

 So what’s the cause of this?
 Are blacks simply more promiscuous and fertile than other ethnic groups?
-It seems hardly likely.
+It hardly seems likely.
 My feeling is that it traces back to the well-meaning but ill- considered socio economic policies enacted by the federal government during the middle of the 20th Century that made poverty less uncomfortable and in many cases made it economically advantageous for women with small children to remain single.
 Add to that a culture that was trying to remove the negative social stigma from virtually everything short of axe murder and cannibalism, allow to incubate for fifty years and here we are.

 We now live in a society where increasing numbers of people rely on the federal government for more and more services.
 Free breakfast for school children; free lunch for school children; free dinner and after school programs for children; proposed free preschool (child care) and now we have a proposed program in Chicago for free mentoring.
 All of these are parental responsibilities.
-We are told that children who live in households where families eat together turn out to be happier and better balanced, but the government sponsors programs that take children out of the home.
+We are told that children who live in households where families eat together turn out to be happier and better balanced, but the government sponsors programs that take fathers and children out of the home.
 What we are witnessing is the government’s gradual takeover of all family function.
 Virtually all of the major problems we see in our culture today that are blamed on race can be traced back to well meant, but poorly thought through programs or unnecessary authoritarian meddling.

 But back to the problem at hand.
-It seems clear to me that the government created and continues to create the conditions that lead to our current situation and now people in government are promoting for and implying that a government solution is necessary.
+It seems clear to me that the government created and continues to create the conditions that lead to our current situation and now people in government are promoting and implying that a government solution is necessry.
 When you find out that your doctor has been poisoning you for over fifty years it seems foolhardy to return to that doctor for an antidote to the poison.